What is Distance Learning?

 Joining your Google Classroom

-Parents/Caregivers: On Friday, March 27, teachers will invite students to join their class in Google Classroom.
-To see the classes, wait until Friday, March 27 and then follow the directions below:
+Parents/Caregivers: On Friday, March 27, teachers should have invited their students to join their class in Google Classroom.
+To see the classes, follow the directions below:

 - Go to classroom.google.com.